privacy policy

 your rights

-you have rights over your data regardless of where you live:
+you have rights over your data, and we extend them to everyone, regardless of where you live:

 vit and AT Protocol